chef/chef-web-docs/chef_master/source/supermarket_share_cookbook.rst

 This guide will show you how to share a cookbook on the public `Chef Supermarket <https://supermarket.chef.io/>`__.
 The public Supermarket uses `Hosted Chef <https://manage.chef.io>`__, the Chef-as-a-service provider, for user authentication.
 You will need a Hosted Chef account to share cookbooks.

-.. note:: If you already use Hosted Chef as your Chef server, skip to the cookbook sharing method of your choice:
+.. note:: If you already use Hosted Chef as your Chef Infra Server, skip to the cookbook sharing method of your choice:

           * `Stove </supermarket_share_cookbook.html#share-cookbooks-via-stove>`__
           * `Knife </supermarket_share_cookbook.html#share-cookbooks-via-knife>`__